themoderncompass/impulse-wallet/ui-pages/public/onboarding-guide.md

 **Step 2: Anonymous Account Creation**
 Behind the scenes, we automatically create an anonymous account for you using:
 - A secure UUID stored in your browser
-- No email or personal information required
+- No email required - you can use any display name you prefer (real name or pseudonym)
 - All your data stays with this anonymous ID

 **Step 3: Your Empty Wallet**
-Once you skip room creation or set up a room, you'll see the main wallet interface with:
+Once you set up or join a room, you'll see the main wallet interface with:
 - **$0 balance** - Fresh start!
 - **No focus areas** - You can set these up by clicking "Weekly Focus"
 - **Action buttons** - Ready for deposits (+$1) and withdrawals (-$1)